-During the year and since the year end, the board have continually reviewed reserves and realigned the allocation of reserves in line with current circumstances.
+During the year, the board have continually reviewed reserves and realigned the allocation of reserves in line with current circumstances.

 The Board has set a general unrestricted reserve target of £1m.
 Resources in excess of target may be transferred to any designated reserve at the discretion of the board.
 These reserves are required in order to manage unexpected fluctuations in income and expenditure and create a contingency to cushion the impact of unexpected events or emergencies over a period.